Game characterizations and lower cones in the Weihrauch degrees: Abstract

 \section{Abstract}

-We introduce generalized Wadge games and show that each lower cone in the Weihrauch degrees is characterized by such a game.
-These generalized Wadge games subsume the original Wadge games, the eraser and backtrack games as well as variants of Semmes' tree games.
-As a new example we introduce the tree derivative games which characterize all even finite levels of the Baire hierarchy, and a variant characterizing the odd finite levels.
+We introduce a parametrized version of the Wadge game for functions and show that each lower cone in the Weihrauch degrees is characterized by such a game.
+These parametrized Wadge games subsume the original Wadge game, the eraser and backtrack games as well as Semmes's tree games.
+In particular, we propose that the lower cones in the Weihrauch degrees are the answer to Andretta's question on which classes of functions admit game characterizations.
+We then discuss some applications of such parametrized Wadge games.
+Using machinery from Weihrauch reducibility theory, we introduce games characterizing every (transfinite) level of the Baire hierarchy via an iteration of a pruning derivative on countably branching trees.